jmanteau/dns-course-labs/dns-cyber-lab/README.md

 Reboot

-Authorise the folder to contain malicious : Powershell `Add-MpPreference -ExclusionPath "C: \Users\admin\AppData\Roaming \Mobaxterm`
+Authorise the folder to contain malicious : in Powershell as admin do `Add-MpPreference -ExclusionPath "C:\Users\admin\AppData\Roaming \Mobaxterm`

 In Mobaxterm:

 * apt install make

 * git clone https://github.com/jmanteau/dns-course-labs.git
+* cd dns-course-labs/dns-cyber-lab
+* make up

 The Makefile alias doesn't work properly on Windows : use the command given back in the Makefile error to access the shell.